 It is a good idea to notify the members of the surgical team if the person in your care has a tendency to become anxious or agitated when they are in new and unfamiliar settings.

 You will be instructed about where to wait for the duration of the surgery.
-It is a good idea to leave a phone number if you have a cell phone in the event that you are unable to wait in the waiting room.
 Be sure to eat throughout the day and take care of your own health needs.

 For you as a caregiver, the waiting time between preparing the person for surgery to arrival in the recovery room can feel like an eternity.
 Bring distractions such as books, magazines (these are not as available in hospital waiting rooms as they used to be!), crossword puzzles, knitting—whatever can distract you as you wait for updates about the person you are caring for.